bichanna/slap/README.md

     |
 </div><br>

 **WARNING!!
 THIS LANGUAGE IS IN DEVELOPMENT.
-ANYTHING CAN CHANGE AT ANY MOMENT.**
+ANYTHING CAN CHANGE AT ANY MOMENT.
+AND EVERTHING IS VERY FRAGILE**

 **SLAP** stands for **SL**ow **A**nd **P**owerless, but I hope to make it '**P**owerfull' someday.